Terms

 Use the catalog to determine if the desired item is in the holdings of the University Library.

-- There are several lockable carrels, equipped with desk, chair, and desk lamp, available at the City Center location.
+There are several lockable carrels, equipped with desk, chair, and desk lamp, available at the City Center location.
 They can be rented free of charge for 1 month.
 Please register for the carrels via "Ask a Librarian".
+The lockable carrels in the City Center location are no longer available due to the constructional situation.

 Students with an ECUS please report changes of address immediately via the Campus management portal C@MPUS.

-External users / private individuals please report changes immediately to the University Libary.
+External users / private individuals please report changes immediately to the University Library.

 You can reach the circulation desks Monday to Friday 8 a.m. - 6 p.m. and Saturday 10 a.m. - 3 p.m.